Calculus

 Calculus is the "mathematical backbone" for solving problems in which variable quantities change with time or another reference value.
 It has also been called "the basic instrument of physical science".

 In the late 17th century, Isaac Newton and Gottfried Wilhelm Leibniz each independently formulated infinitesimal calculus.
-Later work, including codifying the idea of limits, put calculus on a more solid conceptual footing.
+Later work, including the formalization of the concept of limits, put calculus on a more solid conceptual footing.
 The concepts and techniques of calculus have broad applications in science, engineering, and other branches of mathematics.

 Silurus